TheJacksonLaboratory/FunDataR/2_uni_bivariate/2_univariate.md

   doorway height was greater or less than the average US height.
 By contrast rejecting the 'one-sided' null hypothesis that the average US height is less than or equal to 68", would suggest we need to construct our doorways taller, but not tell us by how much.
-This suggests reiterating the earlier point: the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height in order to accommodate the average height. **Whenever possible, for any important conclusions, report confidence intervals in addition to or in place of p-values!!!**
+This suggests, as mentioned earlier, that the additional information provided by a confidence interval on the mean population height would give us a much better idea of how to adjust the door height in order to accommodate the average height. **Whenever possible, for any important conclusions, report confidence intervals in addition to or in place of p-values!!!**

-The advantage of using a one-sided test instead of the default two-sided test is that the **one-side test is more powerful**: it can detect smaller differences between the population mean and the hypothetical comparison value than the two-sided test.
-Therefore, if your interest really only lies in a 'greater' or 'less than' comparison, you should use a one-sided test to improve your power.
+The advantage of using a one-sided test instead of the default two-sided test is that the **one-side test is more powerful**; it can detect smaller differences between the population mean and the hypothetical comparison value than the two-sided test.
+Therefore, if your interest really only lies in a 'greater' or 'less than' comparison, you should use the more powerful one-sided test.

 ```
 rm(list=ls())